 The export potential of Russian dual-use drones is estimated at $5–12 billion per year.
 This was stated by the head of the Ministry of Industry and Trade of the Russian Federation, Anton Alikhanov, at the plenary session of the forum "Unmanned Systems: Technologies of the Future," which is taking place in Moscow.

-These are huge numbers, and it's understandable that they are difficult to believe, but if we are talking only about the needs of defense and security, this is the part that we see.
+These are huge numbers, and it's understandable that they are hard to believe, but if we are only talking about the needs of defense and security, this is the part that we see.

-Another promising market — Algeria, Egypt, and Sudan.
-About 0.6–1.6 million aircraft worth 0.6–2 billion dollars can be sent to these countries.
+Another promising market is Algeria, Egypt, and Sudan.
+About 0.6–1.6 million aircraft worth $0.6–2 billion can be sent to these countries.
 In third place were Cuba, Venezuela, and Nicaragua.
-Russia could sell up to 300 thousand UAVs to Latin America for up to 300 million dollars.
+Russia could sell up to 300,000 UAVs worth up to $300 million to Latin America.

-Expert of the NTI Aeronet market, Nikolai Ivashov, said that there is demand abroad for reconnaissance and strike drones of Russian production, which were used in combat operations.
+Nikolai Ivashov, an expert in the Aeronet NTI market, said that there is demand abroad for reconnaissance and strike drones of Russian production, which were used in combat operations.
 However, as he stressed, they will only be purchased in friendly countries.

 Where they are not afraid of Western sanctions and where Chinese UAVs have not massively flown.